 Flanders is known for its increasing diversity.
-Not only the number of foreigners and people of foreign origin is on the rise, but also the internal diversity within those groups.
-Hence, migration and integration are central terms in our current society, both for policies, the media, the world of research, and the wider society (Flemish migration and integration monitor 2015).
+Not only the numbers of people with a migration background are on the rise, but also the internal diversity within those groups.
+Hence, ‘migration’ and ‘integration’ have become key concepts in our current society.

 Incubate: collecting stories

-!DROPS and Poppins & Wayne continue working with the youngsters on the development of the game in creative labs and design labs.
-The game focuses on the situation in the youngster’s country of origin and the route they followed.
-People who play the game will be confronted with choices the youngsters also had to struggle with.
-The game wants to be informative with a low threshold and focuses on ‘personally experiencing’ what young refugees have effectively lived through.
+Together with the teenagers and game developer Poppins & Wayne, we developed the game during creative- and design labs.
+The game focuses on the situation in the young refugees’ country of origin and on the route they followed.
+People who play the game are forced to make difficult choices: the same choices refugees face.
+With the game, we want to inform by focusing on ‘personally experiencing’ what young refugees have gone through.

-With the youngsters’ stories, UM4P creates a participative theatre performance performed by freelance actors with a migration background.
-They can literally and figuratively incorporate the situation.
-The theatre focuses on difficult situations these youngsters face here in Belgium, related to integration, multiculturalism, and insecurity.
-The audience is actively involved during the performance and tests strategies on stage.
-The theatre becomes a place of practice for reality.
-More information about UM4P: http://www.um4p.be
+With the youngsters’ stories, UM4P created a participative theatre performance.
+The play is brought by freelance actors with a migration background and focuses on difficult situations young refugees face here in Belgium, related to integration, multiculturalism, and insecurity.
+The audience is actively involved during the performance and puts strategies to the test on stage.

 Harvest: PeaceCraft on Tour

 The PeaceCraft play premiered on November 15, 2017.
 110 people witnessed it firsthand.
 The game could also be tested for the very first time during our world kitchen buffet (provided by three refugee women).

 As from 2018, both the game and the play is offered to schools, cultural centers and other organizations.